-Self Help Test: Evangelism IIMethods of Pioneer Evangelism, Part II
+Self Help Test: Evangelism II Methods of Pioneer Evangelism, Part II

-1. for an open-air service.
+1. State three things that will influence the police in whether to grant perfor an open-air service.

 a.

 b.

 C.

-2. Give f our things NOT to do in a street service.
+2. Give 1 our things NOT to do in a street service.

 a.

 b.

 C.

 d.

-3. Give the reason for each:
+3. Give t Give the reason for each:

 a.
 Why do you need to store a tent when the canvas is dry?

 b.
 Why do you talk in an open-air service with the wind at your back?

 C. Why do you face the sun in an open-air service?

 d.
 To begin a street service, why do you place a few of your people on the sidewalk?

 e.
 Why must the tent always be attended?

 f.
 Why is a block-and-tackle tent better than a push-up one?